Posts "by women for women" offer up legal news, information and resources for women.

 The blawg carries news about Florida's Marchman Act, a law that allows family members of substance abusers to petition courts for an assessment and treatment.
 The authors also cover the law and studies regarding drug and alcohol use and the courts' treatment of addicts.

-"Providing commentary on food poisoning outbreaks and litigation."
 Daily updates on food-borne illness reports and resulting nationwide product recalls as well as commentary on what governments and corporations should do as far as responding to current outbreaks and preventing future outbreaks.

 Discusses the science behind "toxic torts" and techniques for trying mass tort cases.